thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-adw-add-connection.md

 You can also [Delete an ADW connection]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-adw-delete-connection.html).

 See the [Connection reference]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-adw-connection-reference.html) for details of connection parameters.

-We also recommend that you review [Best Practices for ADW connections]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-adw-best-practices.html)